sergiodxa/remix-utils/README.md

   count: z.number().default(1),
 });

-// you can use a Remix's Cookie container or a Remix Utils's Typed Cookie container let sessionStorage = createCookieSessionStorage({ cookie });
+// you can use a Remix's Cookie container or a Remix Utils' Typed Cookie container let sessionStorage = createCookieSessionStorage({ cookie });

 // pass the session storage and the schema